 The last formal parent survey was conducted in 2020 by the request of the Headmaster to gather information that would best gauge the current level of satisfaction of Parents.
 This was carried out by means of an anonymous survey formulated and analysed by MMG Education, Level 4, 191 Clarence Street, Sydney.
 The review was extensive and covered a wide range of related education areas.
 It is a costly but worthwhile exercise for such reviews to be carried out by an external professional body, such as MMG Education.
-Due to the cost, it is not possible, nor productive, to conduct the review across the parent sector every year, however, During 2020, all parents having students in Year 1, Year 5, Year 7 Year 9 and Year 12 were given the opportunity to complete a survey.
+Due to the cost, it is not possible, nor productive, to conduct the review across the parent sector every year, however, Unfortunately during 2021 no MMG survey was conducted due to the closure of the school during the restrictions.
+It was thought that results from Parents and students would be unduly affected by the impact of online schooling, particularly their attitudes and engagement due to the absence of co-curricular activities and face-to-face learning.